evondev/evondev-snippets/README.md

 # evondev-snippets README

-Useful CSS snippets that will help you save a lot of time when coding
+Useful HTML and CSS snippets that will help you save a lot of time when coding.

 ## Notice